-Parameter Description cer The CER file from which you want to import the SS This parameter is applicable for the Import trusted workflow.
-The CER file from which you want to import the SSL certificate.
+Parameter Description cer The CER file from which you want to import the SSL certificate.
 This parameter is applicable for the Import trusted certificate from a file workflow. url The URL from which you want to import the SSL certificate.
 For non-HTPS services, the supported format is IP_address_or_DNS_name:port .
 This parameter is applicable for the Import trusted certificate from URL workflow.